nMaroulis/sibyl/README.md

   - Evaluation metrics (profit ratio, sharpe ratio, drawdown, sortino and more..)
   - Real-time Line plot where the actions of the algorithm are shown.

+Modules:
+- Strategies: All the classes that implement a strategy logic.
+Inherit the ```BaseStrategy``` class
+- ```Tactician```: Takes a Strategy as input and is responsible for running it.
+It is run in a loop, where the interval is based on the strategy interval.
+Uses the ```TacticianExchangeInterface``` to communicate with the Exchange API clients.
+- ```Evaluator```: Takes as inputs the strategy logs and calculates the Evaluation metrics.

 TBA: AI-based strategy algorithm, LLM Assistant on Strategy planning.

 ### SPOT Trading - Broker Module 💰